jjgecon/EconJM_auto_doc_gen/output_docs/sciencepo/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research aligns closely with Sciences Po's commitment to advancing social science that informs public debate and addresses societal challenges.
-By utilizing generative AI to analyze cultural values conveyed through media, my work integrates cutting-edge methodologies with real-world social phenomena, exemplifying the institution's emphasis on linking ideas to action.
-The interdisciplinary nature of my approach is demonstrated by receiving the Dedman College Interdisciplinary Institute’s Inaugural Graduate Student Summer Research and Writing Fellowship, reflecting the value Sciences Po places on multidisciplinary thinking.
-Furthermore, my focus on issues of gender and labor economics resonates with the department's strengths and scholars like Suzanna Khalifa and Yann Algan, facilitating collaborative research within this compact, international community.
+My research aligns closely with Sciences Po's commitment to advancing social science that addresses societal challenges.
+The interdisciplinary nature of my methods is demonstrated by receiving the Dedman College Interdisciplinary Institute’s Inaugural Graduate Student Fellowship and reflects the value Sciences Po places on multidisciplinary thinking.
+Furthermore, my focus on issues of gender and labor economics complements the work of scholars like Suzanna Khalifa and Yann Algan.
 My teaching experience mentoring students underlines my commitment to developing responsible, open-minded leaders through pedagogical innovation and inclusive education, directly supporting Sciences Po's educational mission.